philnewm/setup_automation/smb/README.md

 This creates the required systemd mount files to mount smb shares on boot.
 The role only creates a single smb user based on the provided secrets.yml file.
+This role has a state variable called `smb_state`.
+It controlls if the features of this role should be setup or removed.

 Requirements
 ------------